Zorziel/Dark-Violet/README.md

 ## Description
 Should be easier on the eyes than some of the other dark themes..

+<b>UPDATE - 2021-08-19 - Version 1.5:</b> changed the tab_background_text color slightly so that it once again triggers the dark context and system menus in the new Photon UI.

 <b>UPDATE - 2021-07-13 - Version 1.4:</b> Added popup_border color to remove the light-gray border on some popups and menus that were added in Firefox 90.0

 <b>UPDATE - 2021-07-05 - Version 1.3.1: </b>Tweaked tab_line color.
 This time it actually does highlight the current tab better than before.